Check before you proceed:

 Such passenger is coming to India after a period of not less than six months of stay abroad.
 However, short visits during these six months shall be ignored if the total duration of such short visits does not exceed 30 days and the passenger has not availed of the exemption under this scheme, at the time of such short visits.

-The duty at the rate of Rs.1500 per kg is paid by the passenger in convertible foreign currency.
+The duty at the rate of 10% of the Tariff Value notified by the Govt. from time to time through Non-Tariff Notificaitons of Customs by CBEC.
+CLICK HERE WWW.CBEC.GOV.IN of is paid by the passenger in convertible foreign currency.